 Reliance Global Energy Services Limited and its subsidiary are consolidated in the financial statements of its ultimate parent, Reliance Industries Ltd, a company incorporated in India.
-Consolidated accounts may be obtained at www.ril.com.
+Consolidated accounts may be obtained at www.ril.com and the address in note 15.